Ask a leadership coach

 How to manage the Expressive: Focus on building a genuine relationship with them and show appreciation for their enthusiasm and charisma.
 Try to provide structure as this can help them stay focused on accomplishing a task.
 If you are an Expressive and want to get along better with others, try to withhold opinions by being more patient.
 This is not to say do not voice opinions, but try a calm approach.
 Also, be sure to follow through on the tasks and commitments you make to others.

-Jenn DeWall is a leadership coach, keynote speaker, facilitator, and podcast host.
+Jenn DeWall is a leadership and confidence coach, keynote speaker, facilitator, and podcast host.
 Jenn is a Millennial leadership expert based in Denver, CO.